-We frequently receive request for data that is used in various projects throughout the state of Indiana as well as data that is used for regional projects.
-We are working on efforts to pull this information into one place to showcase the hard work of our program staff, apprentices, and citizen scientist.
+We frequently receive requests for data that is used in various projects throughout the state of Indiana as well as data that is used for regional projects.
+We are working on efforts to pull this information into one place to showcase the hard work of our program staff, apprentices, and citizen scientists.
 If you have seen or have been a part of any reports that have used Indiana Clean Lakes Program data or data from the Volunteer Lake Monitoring Program please share those reports with us so we can link them to our website and highlight the amazing work of our affiliates.

 Click on the links below to see reports using Indiana Clean Lakes Program Data and Volunteer Monitoring Data.

 Juracek, KE.
 2014 Occurrence and Trends of Selected Nutrients, Other Chemical Constituents, Diatoms, and Cyanobacteria in Bottom Sediment, Lake Maxinkuckee, Northern Indiana.
 U.S. Geological Survey Scientific Investigations Report 2014-5199.

 Lottig, N.R., Wagener, T., Henry, E.N.,, Cheruvelil, K.S., Webster, K.E., Downing, J.A., and Stow, C.A.
 2014.
 Long-Term Citizen-Collected Data Reveal Geographical Patterns and Temporal Trends in Lake Water Clarity.
 PLoS ONE.
 9(4): e95769.